zhenengxie/zhenengxie.github.io/_drafts/multiplication.md

 In this post we go through how to multiply numbers.

-No, seriously, let's go through it.
 There's a few basic prequisites though.
 You'll need to already know addition of numbers and multiplication of single digit numbers.
 Oh, and discrete Fourier transforms.

+For simplicity we'll assume the two numbers being mutliplied are both the same length, say length $$n$$.